JaniJunaid-Shaik/Hackathon/README.md

 Phish Sentinel is a hybrid machine learning-based phishing detection system designed to intelligently classify email content.

-The system applies **TF-IDF vectorization** for feature extraction and uses **Logistic Regression** as the primary classifier.
+The system applies **TF-IDF vectorization (Term Frequency-Inverse Document Frequency)** for feature extraction and uses **Logistic Regression** as the primary classifier.
 Additionally, a rule-based scoring mechanism enhances detection by identifying suspicious keywords and URL patterns.

 The model is trained and tested using a labeled phishing email dataset with an 80-20 train-test split.
 Performance is evaluated using standard classification metrics such as accuracy, precision, recall, and F1-score.